mbforbes/docs/docs/start/install.md

     ```bash
     go get -u github.com/allenai/beaker/...
     ```

 ## Configure and Test

 To set up Beaker, log in to [beaker.org](https://beaker.org) and follow the instructions in your [account](https://beaker.org/user) page.

 ## Docker

-You must install Docker to use Beaker, because Beaker is built around managing experiment code contained in Docker containers.
+You will need to install Docker to use Beaker.
+Docker provides a repeatable environment for your application so Beaker can run it on any machine.

-Install the appropriate Docker Desktop version from the [Docker site](https://www.docker.com/products/docker-desktop), following Docker's instructions.
+Please install the appropriate Docker Desktop version from the [Docker site](https://www.docker.com/products/docker-desktop), following Docker's instructions.

 ## Next step

 When you have your Beaker.org account, Beaker, and Docker each installed and configured, proceed to [your first experiment](experiment.md) to learn the fundamentals of experiments with Beaker.